Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 #### Static Code Analysis

-Finally, there are even static code analysis tools that can verify the usage of a ubiquitous language’s terms.
+There are even static code analysis tools that can verify the usage of a ubiquitous language’s terms.
 A notable example for such a tool is NDepend.

 ### Continuous Effort

-While these tools are useful, they are secondary to the actual use of a ubiquitous language in day-to-day interactions.
-Use the tools to support the management of the ubiquitous language, but don’t expect the documentation to replace the actual usage.

-> As the Agile Manifesto says:
-> Individuals and interactions over processes and tools.

 Cultivating a ubiquitous language is a continuous process.
 As the project evolves, more domain knowledge will be discovered.